JunsolKim/kakao-arena-melon-ysocio13/README.md

 ## Running environment

-We ran our project under Python 3.7.4, on a Intel Core i9-9960X*16+120GB machine.
+We run our project under Python 3.7.4, on a Intel Core i9-9960X*16+120GB machine.
 The training part took almost 2 hours and less than 50GB memory.
 The inference part took almost 2 hours and less than 50GB memory.

 ### Dependencies